What is financial literacy?

 - The ability to read, analyze, manage and communicate about the personal financial conditions affecting material well being.

 - The term is used to describe financial education programs on college campuses and within high schools.
 The objective of financial literacy programs is to help students better manage their finances, budget effectively, and borrow wisely.

 Smart financial management includes a few basic good habits.
 If you are a student, you may already have a checking account, a credit card, or maybe even a car loan.
 When heading off to college, you may also need to borrow student loans to help finance your education.
 But have you determined your financial goals and established good financial habits?
 Here are a few tips to get you started.

-- Live like a student while you are a student, so you don’t have to later!
+- Live like a student now, so you don’t have to later.

 MDHE’s Financial Literacy Publications